CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'Stimulus controller', 'lifecycle hooks', 'values', 'valueChanged', 'targets', 'outlets', 'action parameters', 'keyboard events', 'controller architecture'.
+Includes strong natural keywords users would say: 'Stimulus controller', 'lifecycle hooks', 'values', 'valueChanged', 'targets', 'outlets', 'action parameters', 'keyboard events', and 'controller architecture'.
 These are the exact terms a developer working with Stimulus would use.

 3 / 3